Dysnomia-Studio/devblog/src/content/blog/en/2022-10-29-setup-official-controller-configuration-steam-input.md

 pubDate: '2022-10-29'
 updatedDate: '2023-12-24'
 heroImage: '../../../assets/default-header.png'
+description: "A small tutorial on how to set up an official controller configuration based on your or a community-created one."
 ---

 It's a thing that I had to do while updating [Alchemistry](https://store.steampowered.com/app/1730540/Alchemistry/) to be Steam Deck compatible, and [documentation](https://partner.steamgames.com/doc/features/steam_controller) wasn't helping me, because there are plenty of use cases.